Un-framed version or Framed version Mirror sites: (Main page) (Purdue mirror)

 .
 For yesterday's updates, go to the updates page.

-News: Itagaki got another one!
+News: LBV 2000ch is back at Mag 19.
+2025gj is bright in NGC 2986 2025X was removed by TNS and added the the entry for 2022mop, which is at the same coordinates, It has now been classifed as a type IIn.
+TNS 2.0 is up, slightly modified format.
+Shinichi Ono found 2024aeee in NGC 2523 which is a Type II on the rise.
+2024aecx in NGC 3521 is a bright type Ic (was IIb).
+Itagaki got another one!
 2024aduf in NGC 5945 (morning object).
 2024abfo is bright in NGC 1493.
-2024abbv is fairly bright in the faint galaxy UGCA 006.
-You will notice that the magnitudes of the brighter objects (< 17.0) are now updated more often.
-For the year 2024, 20829 supernovae (1923 CBAT, 18904 unconfirmed, and 2 other sources) have been reported.
-(20575 last year).
+For the year 2025, 1478 supernovae (170 CBAT, 1308 unconfirmed, and 0 other sources) have been reported.
+(22641 last year).
 The brightest SN of the year 2024 are 2024ggi (Mag 11.7), followed by 2024inv (Mag 12.1), 2024muv (Mag 12.7), 2024any (Mag 12.7), 2024gy (Mag 12.8).

 The page now detects if you have set Dark Mode on your browser, please tell me if the colors don't work for you.
 New User's manual.
 New version of the web page for cell phone users: https://www.RochesterAstronomy.org/snimages/sn.html.
 TNS has moved to a new URL: https://www.wis-tns.org/.
 To post your discoveries, go to the TNS getting started page.
 The Open supernova Catalog has died, links will be removed eventually.
 Latest Supernovae is now supported by Purdue University and maintains a new mirror hosted in the Department of Physics and Astronomy that is overseen by Dan Milisavljevic.
 Purdue mirror page: http://www.physics.purdue.edu/brightsupernovae/.
 New features: Modifed the sorted by name list to include removed objects and mark "non public" objects.
 All galactic objects (CV novae, etc) will be banished on a weekly basis to the boneyard.
 Thanks for all of the images, I have been posting them on flickr.
 Join the discussion!
 Facebook Supernova Enthusiasts Group.
 The Active supernovae page is a version of this page which is designed to be easier to read.
 I've done extensive work recently in the Archives.
 If anybody knows who some of the "unknown" discoverers are, please let me know.
 Does anybody know of a grant that I could apply to for supporting this page?
 I probably spend about 2 hours a night working on it.
 To turn off the icons, use this link.
 With the demise of of Yahoo Groups, I am moving isn_chat to Google groups.
 Please sign up if interested.